 What is Magnus?

-Founded in 2013 and based in New York, Magnus offers everyone interested in art – from newbies to serious art collectors – a way to track, discover, and share their art experience via the Magnus app.
+Founded in 2013 and based in New York, Magnus gives everyone – from curious newcomers to seasoned collectors – an easy way to track, discover, and share their art experiences through the Magnus app.

-We believe that transparency is good for the art world.
-Magnus will help it to grow, both by attracting new collectors and by giving existing buyers a tool at their fingertips to enjoy art even more.
+We believe transparency is good for the art world.
+Magnus helps it grow — by bringing in new collectors and giving existing buyers a simple, powerful way to enjoy art even more.

 Where does Magnus get its data?